 - Problem analysis and resolution skills;

 - A high degree of motivation and professional integrity;

 - An ability to effectively communicate the vision and values of the HRB;

 - Ability to work well in a team and on own initiative.

-The Project Officer will report to the relevant Programme Manager within the Post-Award and Evaluation Team or designate.
+The Project Officer will report to the relevant Programme Manager within the Post-Award and Evaluation Team or designate as appropriate.

 Appointment will be made in accordance with the Department of Health guidelines.
 New entrants will be appointed at the first point of the scale.

 Please submit a cover letter and curriculum vitae by email to email@example.com.
 You must include the name of the post that you are applying for in the email subject line.